brunorijsman/dske-python/docs/protocol-guide.md

 There are five hubs in our example: Hank, Helen, Hilary, Holly, and Hugo.

+In our example, the number of clients happens to be equal to the number of hubs.
+This is a coincidence; typically there are more clients than hubs.

 The hubs are responsible for:

 1. Allowing clients to register themselves with the hubs.